What Are Blog Categories And Tags And How To Add Them Correctly To WordPress

 Your theme setup is your focus.

-But did you know you should be also focusing on the structure of your blog content?
+Did you know you should be focusing on the structure of your blog content?

 Navigation is important, as are the key pages of a blog.
 However, there’s one thing that many miss: categories and tags.